Songkhla Entry Requirements

 Recommended Vaccinations

-• Hepatitis A & B
+• Hepatitis A and B

 • Typhoid

-• Rabies (for extended stays, adventure travel)
+• Rabies (for extended stays or animal contact)

 Health Insurance